 The electrochemical method of monitoring is one of the most sought-after methods of determining the concentration of H2S in the atmosphere.
 In this method, the air sample is fed into the sensor which has electrodes, a working, and a counter electrode along with an ion conductor.

 H2S reacts with the electrolyte and oxidized to form water molecules and also ions.
 These ions produce current in the sensor and the amount of current produced is directly proportional to the concentration of hydrogen sulfide in the environment.

-The calibration is the comparing the actual/ standard measurement with the measurement using your instrument or device.
+Calibration is comparing the actual/ standard measurement with your instrument or device measurement.
 Calibrating the device or instrument helps in determining the accuracy of instrument and measurement traceability.
-To accurately calibrate the sensor, the sensor is exposed to H2S in the range of interest to calibrate the sensor accurately.
+The sensor is exposed to H2S in the range of interest to calibrate the sensor accurately.
 NIST standard of gas cylinder is used as a reference for the target gas.
 The standard environmental conditions for sensor calibration used are 23 + 3oC temperature, 50 + 15% relative humidity, 0.9-1.1atm pressure and air velocity of 0.05m/s.
 The alteration in environmental conditions may affect the sensitivity of sensor but is easily compensated.